stravalib/stravalib/docs/contributing/development-guide.md

 ### Typing using mypy

-To ensure proper typing throughout our library we use [mypy](https://mypy.readthedocs.io/).
-To run `mypy` across Python versions use:
+We use [mypy](https://mypy.readthedocs.io/) to ensure proper typing throughout our library.
+To run `mypy` across Python versions, use:

 `nox -s mypy`